How do I see through that?

 Step 2: Reduce the Opacity

 At the top of the Layers panel, you’ll notice a box called Opacity.
 The default is 100%.
-Change it to 0% and the layer will turn transparent.
+If you change the opacity to 0%, the layer will turn transparent.

 Boom!
 The tiger disappears.
 I told you it was easy!